foskaos/reporter/README.md

 ## Usage

-The `reporter` CLI tool processes an input file and outputs the result to a specified file using a template (which can be specified).
+The `reporter` CLI tool processes an input file and outputs the result to a specified file using a template (which can be specified) or to the console.

 ### Commands and Options